 What's the Difference Between Joint Tenancy and Tenancy in Common?

+In many instances a home may be owned by more than one person.
 When two or more people own a home, either as a joint tenancy or tenancy in common, each person owns a share of the entire property.
 This means that specific areas of the house are not owned by one individual, but instead, are shared as a whole.
 While joint tenants are similar to tenants in common in many ways, particularly with regard to their right of possession to a given property, there are some important differences.

 Tenancy in Common